Swati-Tanu/MiniProject_NodeJS/README.md

 ### The purpose of this project is to demonstrate a basic understanding of running a server and displaying a website on it.

-This is a simple website built using only CSS, HTML and displyed using NodeJs on the server.
+This is a simple website built using only CSS, HTML and displyed using NodeJs (http) on the server.

 ## Getting Started